 Faculty & Staff

-Will Fiorello, MA, is an educator and spiritual director at the Seton Cove.
+Will Fiorello, MA, is an educator, program manager, and spiritual director at The Seton Cove.
 Previously, he served in the fields of social work, counseling, and education.
-He is passionate about recognizing and supporting the unique life journey of each person, and accompanying others as they cultivate emotional, physical, and spiritual wellness.
+He is passionate about recognizing and supporting the unique life journey of each person he works with, and finds great purpose in accompanying others as they cultivate emotional, physical, and spiritual wellness through a variety of means ranging from the contemplative practices of the ancient mystics to the latest advances in neuroscience and mindfulness.
 Will received his Master of Arts in Counseling from the Seminary of the Southwest, and his Bachelor of Arts in Psychology from Miami University.
 He is a Veriditas® trained and certified Labyrinth facilitator, and a spiritual psychology retreat facilitator.

 DANIEL HOPE, MA, is an educator and spiritual director at Seton Cove.
 Daniel was previously at Seminary of the Southwest where he worked in administration and earned his counseling degree with a focus on Marriage and Family.
 While studying at Southwest he founded the marriage retreat and workshop series, The Commitment Project.
 Daniel is an alum of Google’s Search Inside Yourself Leadership Institute and is passionate about bringing spirituality and mindfulness into the workplace.
 Daniel also has a background in social media strategy and has spoken at three SXSW Interactive conferences regarding the intersection of technology, psychology and spirituality.
 Daniel and his wife, Leslie, just celebrated their 17th wedding anniversary and live in North Austin with their two daughters, Camilla and Violet.